rhysmoggs/ms4-morgan-and-co/TESTING.md

 Using Code Institute's [PEP8CI](https://pep8ci.herokuapp.com/) to lint the code.
 Tested all Python code present.
 Here are the outcomes of those test:

 1. bag app - All clear.
-1. checkout app - Some lines too long.
+1. checkout app - Some lines were too long.
 Addressed.
 All clear.
 1. morgan_and_co - All clear.
-1. products app - Some lines too long in `views.py`.
+1. products app - Some lines were too long in `views.py`.
 Addressed.
 All clear.
-1. profiles app - Some lines too long.
+1. profiles app - Some lines were too long.
 Addressed.
 All clear.
-1. reviews app - Some lines too long.
+1. reviews app - Some lines were too long.
 Addressed.
 All clear.
 1. wishlist app - All Clear.

 By typing `python3 -m flake8` in the terminal, this checked for all linting issues accros the project.
 Further fixes were made: